Art Conservation Workshop Study Program In Italy

 What to expect

-Onsite work and study are scheduled in full and half days.
+Onsite work and study are scheduled in full days.
 Conservation procedures in underground caves alternatively with studio work on paintings, lectures, one to two hours field walks, archaeological sites, and historic towns, full days out, one to two hours drive to visit other site destinations, Meals: homemade regional dishes, picnics, local osterie’s and pizzeria’s, accommodation in shared bedrooms.

 Typical schedule: breakfast, Lectures/practical work in the mornings. lunch, Excursions and visits in the afternoon.
 Day trips to historical sites with lunch on site.
 Towns and rural countryside settings.

-2025 Workshop Fee:
+Workshop Fee:

-3950 EUR
+3,950 EUR

 - Does not include: personal expenses such as airfare, train fare, health & travel insurance, or spending money.